gavinmcfarland/mole/README.md

 It's main principles are:

 - Freedom to describe and express your design decisions how you like
-- Choose your own data model for structuring and ouputting design tokens
+- Choose your own data model for structuring and outputting design tokens
 - It's more than just exporting variables and design tokens, create your framework from your own design tokens
 - Simple and flexible, automatic loading of templates, optional named outputs

-> Mole is currently in alpha and therfore some features may be incomplete or produce some issues.
+> Mole is currently in alpha and therefore some features may be incomplete or produce some issues.
 If you would like to contribute please see the [contributing guidelines](./CONTRIBUTING.md).

 Mole works by reading `theme` data written in either `js` or `jsonnet` which describes certain design traits or characteristics.
 One or more `models` are used to structure the data so it can be used by `templates` for different platforms and languages.
 The models and templates are then rendered and written to a file or set of files depending on your configuration.